Reason for Statement

 You can also find out more information about controlling cookies in:

-You may opt out of receiving any marketing communications at any time by following the instructions contained in each marketing message or by sending an email to LJWB’s Data protection Officer GDPR@ljwb.co.uk
+You may opt out of receiving any marketing communications at any time by following the instructions contained in each marketing message or by sending an email to LJWB’s Data Protection Officer at GDPR@ljwb.co.uk

 *A cookie is a small piece of information sent by a web server to a web browser which enables the server to collect information from the browser.